Troutnut.com Fly Fishing for Trout Home

 It was an easy 20-minute ride downhill to the car and camp.
 My Zebralight H51W headlamp, a favorite piece of gear, burned through most of a whole AA battery on that short ride, projecting an impressive spotlight beam to guide both of us on bikes down the rocky mountain road in the dark.
 The moonlit descent was a fitting end to a beautiful day.

-Photos by Troutnut from Denali Highway, Windy Creek, Clearwater Mountains, and the Susitna River in Alaska
+Photos by Troutnut from Denali Highway, Clearwater Mountains, Windy Creek, and the Susitna River in Alaska

 Comments / replies